Get Your Real Estate License in 7 Steps

 What are the requirements to get your California real estate license?
 In the state of California, you need to take and successfully complete THREE 45 HOUR courses approved by California BRE.
 To be eligible to take the California State Exam to get your Salesperson license, you need to present proof of completion certificates for California Real Estate Principles, California Real Estate Practice, and an elective course (totaling the required 135 hours).
 At the College of Real Estate, we include California Real Estate Finance as that elective course.
 To satisfactorily pass your pre-licensing courses, you must attend all classes and pass a course final exam.
 The course final exam will usually mimic the state final exam in content, format, time, and length.
 A high school diploma or GED is required to apply for a real estate license in all states.
 Most states require applicants to be 18 years and older, while some require a minimum age of 21.
 Some states require aspiring agents to complete pre-licensing courses or programs.

 Where can I find the required courses for a CA Real Estate License?
 The College of Real Estate offers everything you need to qualify to sit for the CA State Exam.
-Our courses are available as live instruction in the evening and weekends or through correspondence self paced instruction which allows you the convenience to complete the courses when you want and where you want!
+Our courses are available as live instruction in the evening, weekends and days or through correspondence self paced instruction which allows you the convenience to complete the courses when you want and where you want!

 How much do the courses cost?
 Compared to the education cost of a 2-year degree (over $30,000) or a 4-year degree (over $80,000), the expenditure to earn your CA real estate license is much, much less.
 The total cost is about 1% of the college investment mentioned before.
 In fact, enrollment at the College of Real Estate will cost you less than the retail cost of your mobile phone.
 Also, we have two packages at different costs to ensure that you find the ideal real estate education for both your learning needs and your budget.